PracticalAstronomyCrew/knowledgebase/docs/source/pm/p9-asteroid-light-curve.rst

 Observation Planning:
 ^^^^^^^^^^^^^^^^^^^^^

+    * Observation Time

+        * You will be observing a FULL night shift.

     * Target Selection

         * Select a target that will reach its highest point in the sky at around 1:30am (half way between sunset and sunrise).
 Possible targets can be found using in the sky, and looking for relativelyy bright, short term variable, asteroids